maurya2711/Nuxt-App/README.md

 ## Technology used:-
   * For backend:- node js, express, jwt, multer, aws bucket for storing images and files.
   * Database:- MongoDb
-  * For Frontend:- Nuxtjs, tailwind, bootstrap
+  * For Frontend:- Nuxtjs, Vuex, tailwind, bootstrap

 ## How to Run:-
   * clone this repo and run npm i or yarn.